 The Live Adaptation of Software SYstems (LASSY) workshop provides a space for discussion and collaboration between researchers working on the problem of enabling live adaptations to software systems, across the development stack.
-After a successful first edition, hosted at the Modularity 2016 conference, the 2017 edition of the LASSY workshop will be collocated with the new <Programming> 2017 conference.
+After two successful editions, the third edition of the LASSY workshop will be collocated with recently established

 - Design and Implementation of Live Adaptive Software Systems